 The fund may contain a combination of cash, investments, and surety policies (insurance).
-The size of the fund must remain sufficient to meet the Reserve Account requirements until the bonds are paid in full.
+The size of the fund must remain sufficient to meet the Reserve Account requirements until Tacoma Power's 2010 and 2013 bonds are paid in full.
 The determination for the size is based on the lesser of the following two requirements: